kanhaiya062/WEB2/README.md

 # WEB2
-This is my own web site it's about me
+This is my own website it's about me